Conversion Optimization

 eCommerce brand Cole Haan lets customers opt for back-in-stock notifications on the product details template page.

-✅ The positioning of the “notify me” nudge—it’s unmissable even in microcopy form.
+The positioning of the “notify me” nudge—it’s unmissable, even in microcopy form.

 ✅ Elaboration on why the product works so well—this further nudges the shopper to click on “notify me” in case the size or product is out of stock.

-Key Takeaway: Clearly strike out sizes that aren’t available for shoppers to want to hit “notify me”—any confusion about availability of size or product beats the purpose of this micro-nudge.
+Key Takeaway: Clearly strike out sizes that aren’t available for shoppers to want to hit “notify me”—any confusion about the availability of size or product beats the purpose of this micro-nudge.

 26. AWAY: Make personalization desirable